hiiamboris/red-wiki/Red-Proposal-Process.md

 * Stage 1 - Proposal Development
 * Stage 2 - Indication of Community Support
 * Stage 3 - Proposal Evaluation
-* Stage 4 - Proposal Implementation Scheduling
+* Stage 4 - Proposal Implementation
-* Stage 5 - Proposal Implementation
+* Stage 5 - Proposal Implemented

 ## Stage 1 - Proposal Development
 Anyone requesting a change or audition to Red should prepare a proposal on a new page on the Red Github wiki.
 There should be a separate proposal for each change or addition requested.